 Multidisciplinary Drifting Observatory for the Study of Arctic Climate

-Our Role in MOSAiC: PSL and CIRES scientists have been heavily involved in MOSAiC since the beginning, including developing the initial concept for a year-long, multi-disciplinary project in the Arctic sea ice; playing the chief editorial role for the MOSAiC Science Plan; serving in many leadership roles; implementing multiple science projects; and engaging in outreach and communications activities.
+Our Role in MOSAiC: PSL and CIRES scientists were heavily involved in MOSAiC since the beginning, including developing the initial concept for a year-long, multi-disciplinary project in the Arctic sea ice; playing the chief editorial role for the MOSAiC Science Plan; serving in many leadership roles; implementing multiple science projects; and engaging in outreach and communications activities.

-Acknowledging Support: MOSAiC participants from the PSL and CIRES are supported by funding and in-kind contributions from the NOAA PSL Director’s Office, the NOAA Arctic Research Program, the CIRES Communications and Education/Outreach Directors, the U.S. National Science Foundation’s Division of Polar Programs, the U.S. Department of Energy’s Atmospheric Radiation Measurement (ARM) and Atmospheric System Research (ASR) programs, and the Alfred Wegener Institute (AWI).
+Acknowledging Support: MOSAiC participants from PSL and CIRES were supported by funding and in-kind contributions from the NOAA PSL Director’s Office, the NOAA Arctic Research Program, the CIRES Communications and Education/Outreach Directors, the U.S. National Science Foundation’s Division of Polar Programs, the U.S. Department of Energy’s Atmospheric Radiation Measurement (ARM) and Atmospheric System Research (ASR) programs, and the Alfred Wegener Institute (AWI).

 Click a heading to expand project details.